Bugzey/Resource-Allocator/README.md

-#	Resource Planner
+#	Resource Allocator

 ##	Description

-Resource planner is an automated back-end API to facilitate the reservation and allocation of loosely-defined resources such as desks in an office space.
+Resource Allocator is an automated back-end API to facilitate the reservation and allocation of loosely-defined resources such as desks in an office space.
 End-users can request a specific resource or state a combination of preferences that are then used to allocate resources in an optimal manner.
 Admin users have the ability to manually allocate resources and to override automated decisions.

 This repository offers a back-end web application programming interface (API) built on the Python Flask web framework.
 Data is stored in a relational database.
-Although PostgreSQL 14 is specifically targeted, other systems should work directly or be easily integrated.
+Although PostgreSQL 17 is specifically targeted, other systems should work directly or be easily integrated.

 ##	Installation

+###	Development

 The project is structured as a runnable Python library that can also be built and installed using pip.
 Required third-party libraries are available in `requirements.txt`.
 To install and configure the application, run the following commands.